MJoseph1234/makeshift/docs/templates.md

 1. The word 'The', followed by a monster and then a natural feature
 2. An adjective followed by a natural feature

-Those formats then pull random options from our three lists.
+and each of these formats then pull random options from our three lists.

-With just a couple lines and some fun adjectives, we have a template that can create about 40 random names for our haunted beaches.
+With just a couple lines and some fun adjectives, we have a template that can create almost 50 random names for our haunted beaches.

+Our template so far uses Lists and Placeholders, two of MakeShifts core tools.
+Additional features like nested placeholders, in-line lists, and list methods all give us even more power to mix things up.
+Check out the `examples/` directory on the GitHub repository to see some of these other features in action.
+Combining these tools with a few more creative ideas could produce an unlimited number of scary beach names or really anything else you can think of.